karankulshrestha/gyaansaarthi-api/README.md

 # Gyaan Saarthi Backend API 🥸

 These are the apis written in fast framework of Python and I deployed these api on aws.
 These api are integrated in Flutter and handle the backend processing of the queries.
+These api process more than 50% of the work but rest process done inside the app itself.